 After 10 years of GSX-R production, both the 750 and 1100 had evolved with the times.
 1996 however introduced the first of a new type of GSX-R750.
 With the demands of faster racers and road riding, the future was bigger airboxes and stiffer chassis.
 Enter the GSX-R750 SRAD.
 It brought the relationship between race bikes and road bikes even closer than it had been before.
 The dimensions of the new 750 were based on those of Kevin Schwantz's 1993 World Championship winning RGV500.

-"GSX-CITEMENT" read the headline in MCN after the bike's launch, and journalist Chris Moss labeled it, "the most exciting, adrenaline-pumping bike Japan has ever built."
+"GSX-CITEMENT" read the headline in MCN after the bike's launch, and journalist Chris Moss labelled it, "the most exciting, adrenaline-pumping bike Japan has ever built."
 At the bike's launch in Misano, he described how the "razor-sharp handling is the GSX-R's towering strength" and that, "the gearbox and clutch are typical Suzuki - superbly slick."
 And in his verdict, Moss notes that the "new GSX-R750 is a race bike with lights."

 The now iconic, period seat cowl with the SRAD decal referred to Suzuki’s Ram Air Direct system.
 The new air intakes in the front fairing forced air directly into the airbox, and all GSX-Rs since 1996 have employed this now common sense design.